cuixing158/cuixing158.github.io/source/_posts/Why are the features obtained by predict and forward function very different.md

+---
-# Why are the features obtained by "predict" and "forward" function very different?
+title: Why are the features obtained by "predict" and "forward" function very different?
-> **author: cuixingxing  **

-> **email:cuixingxing150@gmail.com**

-> **date:2020/7/11**
+catalog: true
+date: 2020-07-11 08:25:53
+subtitle:
+header-img: "shenzhen_zoo.jpg"
+tags:
+- batchnorm
+- matlab
+catagories:
+- matlab
+- CNN
+---

-According to official instructions, "[forward](https://ww2.mathworks.cn/help/deeplearning/ref/dlnetwork.forward.html)" is used for inference during the network training phase, and "[predict](https://ww2.mathworks.cn/help/deeplearning/ref/dlnetwork.predict.html)" is used for inference during the network prediction phase.But there are a large number of networks used by the batchnorm layer,the features of forward and predict are very different.
+> According to official instructions, "[forward](https://ww2.mathworks.cn/help/deeplearning/ref/dlnetwork.forward.html)" is used for inference during the network training phase, and "[predict](https://ww2.mathworks.cn/help/deeplearning/ref/dlnetwork.predict.html)" is used for inference during the network prediction phase.But there are a large number of networks used by the batchnorm layer,the features of forward and predict are very different.